 The manager plays one of the most critical roles in the market and requires specific skills and knowledge.
 At an Alberta approved farmers’ market, the manager’s key responsibilities are to:

-- liaise with the board of directors, vendors, Alberta Agriculture and Forestry, public health inspector, and other regulatory agencies
+- liaise with the board of directors, vendors, the Alberta government, public health inspector, and other regulatory agencies

 - enforce market rules

 A job description should be developed for your market manager so that everyone is clear about duties and responsibilities.
 See Sample Farmers’ Market Manager Job Description (PDF, 376 KB).